-Last year, we made a Zakāt box out of a blank wood box.
+Last year, as part of our Ramadan crafts 30 day challenge, we made a Zakāt box out of a blank wood box.
 We used the box to collect donations throughout Ramadan.
 At the end of the month, we donate to our favorite charity.

-We decided this year to go green and make a recycle box out of materials we already had: we used a Ben & Jerry’s Ice Cream Pint carton to come up with this box.
+We decided this year to go green and make a recycle box out of materials we already had: we used a Ben & Jerry’s Ice Cream Pint carton.

 We used our carton to make the template by laying it down on the back of the scrapbook paper.
 We worked together and mared it with the pencil as we rolled out the carton.
 We then cut out the arc on the paper.

 Our second 12×12 scrapbook paper had strips on it, so we used those as a guide to cut out our decorative strips.